eboursier/CTS/README.md

 utils.py provides some additional useful functions.

 ## Shortest path dataset
-For the shortest path problem, we used the road chesapeake from "The Network Data Repository with Interactive Graph Analytics and Visualization".
+For the shortest path problem, we used the road chesapeake from [The Network Data Repository with Interactive Graph Analytics and Visualization](http://networkrepository.com/road-chesapeake.php).

 ## Further info
 If you need the exact data generated in the paper or more information, please do not hesitate to send me an email.